 Grant-holders must ensure open access to all peer-reviewed scientific publications relating to their funding.
 Horizon 2020 research can be made open access using the green route: uploading a copy of the author’s accepted manuscript to a repository, such as Pure, by the date of publication at the latest.
 However, this can only be done if the journal offers a 6 month embargo.
 A 12 month embargo is acceptable for publications in the social sciences and humanities.
 Horizon 2020 provide an amendment to publishing agreement that authors and publishers can sign to ensure authors have the rights they need to comply.
 The gold (paid) route is also acceptable.
 Article processing charges can be reimbursed by Horizon 2020 if they occur during the duration of the grant.
 Costs incurred once a project is completed cannot be refunded from that project's budget.
 The article must still be uploaded to an appropriate repository.
 For more information, visit the Horizon 2020 website or contact the Open Access Team.

 The Foundation is willing to pay reasonable publisher fees in order to make publications openly available immediately via a CC-BY 4.0 licence.
 Researchers should not pay these fees out of their budget or seek reimbursement from the Foundation.
 They should use Chronos, a new service developed by the foundation, to manage the payment of open access fees.

 The Society will not provide any additional funding to support open access costs.
 If your grant finishes with an underspend they are happy to consider requests for it to be used for APCs.

 If your article does not meet the criteria for funding support for paid open access, there are still a number of things that you can do:

-If you are considering publishing with one of the below publishers, please read about what agreement we have in place and whether you might be able to benefit from it.
+If you are considering publishing with one of these publishers, please read about the agreement we have in place and whether you might be able to benefit from it.
 If in doubt, please contact email@example.com for further information.